Developer Guide

 This feature allows users to sort their addressbook based on various information, namely name, company

 name, interview time, salary and priority.
-This feature leverages on the built-in ObservableList
+This feature leverages on the built-in ObservableList provided by JavaFX.

 The sorting is done by creating classes that implements the Comparator